Buffalo Bills 14 - New York Giants 9 - Big Blue Interactive

 The Giants actually out-gained the Bills in total net yards (317 to 297), net yards rushing (132 to 128), net yards passing (185 to 169), and time of possession (31:24 to 28:36).
 The Giants also won the turnover battle (2 to 0).
 However, the most telling stat was the Giants were 0-of-5 in the red zone while the Bills were 2-of-2.

 The offense seems to have forgotten how to score touchdowns.
-The Giants have yet to score an offensive touchdown in the first half of a game this year and have not scored an offensive touchdown in two of their six games.
+The Giants have yet to score an offensive touchdown in the first half of a game this year and have not scored an offensive touchdown in four of their six games.
 The last time the offense scored a touchdown was against the San Francisco 49ers in Week 3.

 Despite each team having six possessions in the first half, the only points came on two field goals by place kicker Graham Gano.
 The Bills’ first-half drives resulted in three punts, a missed 52-yard field goal, a fumble forced by linebacker Bobby Okereke and recovered by linebacker Micah McFadden, and an interception deflected by Okereke and picked off by McFadden.